Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art: Results

-Our survey shows that 41.39\% of the participants agreed that the work and its derivatives should be considered their property (the artist whose style is being recognizable and mimicked by the Generative AI art model).
-To explore the relationship between the Likert scale answers to RQ4\_B and the secondary variables, we ran an ordinal logistic regression (OLR), as shown in Figure \ref{fig:RQ4_Bfig} with the odds ratio of the OLR.
-Table \ref{tab:oddsratios} shows that there is strong evidence of an association (p-value < 0.05) between agreeing that the artist whose style is recognizable in the output should be the owner of the art and the participant's race and whether they have used AI art models to create art.
+To investigate the relationship between the Likert scale responses to RQ4B and the secondary variables, we conducted an ordinal logistic regression (OLR), presented in Figure \ref{fig:RQ4_Bfig} displaying the odds ratios derived from the analysis.
+Our results show that there is a strong relationship (p-value $<$ 0.05, all detailed odds ratios can be seen in Appendix C) between agreeing that the artist whose style is recognizable in the output should be the owner of the art and a subset of our secondary variables.
+We see that participants who are persons of color are more likely to agree that the owner of the Generative AI artwork should be the artist whose style is recognizable and mimicked by the Generative AI art model.
+Whereas participants who have used Generative AI to make art were less likely to agree that the owner of the Generative AI artwork should be the artist whose style is recognizable and mimicked by the Generative AI art model.

-\textbf{RQ4\_C: If an AI art model was used by someone else to produce artwork recognizably in your style (e.g., in the style of Van Gogh), Should that work and its derivatives be considered the property of the AI model creators?}
+\textbf{RQ4C: If an AI art model was used by someone else to produce artwork recognizably in your style (e.g., in the style of Van Gogh), Should that work and its derivatives be considered the property of the AI model creators?}

+Finally, we look at our final scenario where the owner of the Generative AI artwork should be the AI model creators.
 According to our survey results, only 26.80\% of the participants believed that the work and its derivatives should be considered the property of the creators of AI models.
-To examine the relationship between the answers to RQ4\_C on the Likert scale and other secondary variables, we conducted an ordinal logistic regression (OLR), as illustrated in Figure \ref{fig:RQ4_Cfig}.
+To examine the relationship between the answers to RQ4C on the Likert scale and other secondary variables, we conducted an ordinal logistic regression (OLR), as illustrated in Figure \ref{fig:RQ4_Cfig}.

-Our analysis suggests a strong association (with a p-value below 0.05, presented in Table \ref{tab:oddsratios}) between agreement on AI companies owning the resulting artwork and art practice, race, gender, familiarity with AI art models, and compensation.
+Our analysis suggests a strong relationship (p-value $<$ 0.05, all odds ratios can be seen in Appendix C) between agreement on AI companies owning the resulting artwork and a subset of our secondary variables.
+Participants who considered themselves tattooists (note that tattooists were a small n (n=9) with a fairly large range in the confidence interval bars represented in Figure \ref{fig:RQ4_Cfig}), males, persons of color, or those who said they would donate their artwork to train generative AI models were more likely to agree that the owner of the Generative AI artwork should be the AI model creators.
+Whereas participants with a general familiarity with Generative AI Art, females, and non-binary participants were less likely to agree that the owner of the Generative AI artwork should be the AI model creators.